AnandLakabshetti/C-/readme.txt

 }

-then B can access the public and protected data members not private data members of A so here both the users in class B cant access the protected and public members of class as it is private within class B
+then B can access the public and protected data members not private data members of A so here both the users in class B cant access the protected and public members of class A as it is private within class B